bobkocisko/libgui/README.md

 ```
 Note that some drawing technologies, such as OpenGL, do not provide native support for pushing and popping clip regions, but rather support only enabling or disabling a single region.
 In that case libgui provides the IntersectionStack class which can be used to process the stack logic and then it provides a callback to actually set the region.
 See the sample application for an example of using this class.

-We must call ElementManager's SetSize method whenever the containing window has been resized, including the first time that the screen is displayed:
+We must call ElementManager's SetSize and UpdateEverything methods whenever the containing window has been resized, including the first time that the screen is displayed.
+The UpdateEverything method of ElementManager is a way to force an arrangement and painting of all Elements in all Layers.
+This method should be used very sparingly because it is usually overkill when specific Elements move or change contents over the course of the application's lifetime.
+It should, however, be called when the window is displayed for the first time and also whenever the window is resized because it is likely that most of the Elements in the window will have to be updated and it is then more performant to update everything:

 ```
 em->SetSize(Size(windowWidth, windowHeight));
+em->UpdateEverything();
 ```

-We must listen for mouse and touch events and forward those to libgui as they are received:
+We must forward desired pointer events to libgui as they are received:
 ```
 em->NotifyNewPoint(PointerInputId, Point{x, y});
 em->NotifyDown(PointerInputId);